 The preliminary plan amendment was submitted for forest conservation purposes to modify the limits of disturbance to account for the removal of the existing residence and associated tree variance impacts and sidewalk improvements in the right-of-way.
-However, this application was ultimately not progressed forward by the applicant.
+However, the Applicant ultimately did not progress with this application.